Unclegeenoo/Data-Science-Portfolio/Complex Projects/README.md

       * 5.3 Standardized the format for attendance (removed extra symbols so that there are only commas separating the individual names)
       * 5.4 Filled in any missing cells with information from the events, cross-referenced individual events to retrieve missing information and spot-check the data
       * 5.5 The final Excel data sheet was sent to colleagues for accuracy and validity inspection
+      * 5.6 The date column has dates in several formats that were given by the source, therefore they had to be parsed into multiple columns for day start, day end, date start, date end, month, year, hour_minute_time, duration
+      * 5.7 Created function formulas in Excel to parse different pieces of data from the Date column

  * 6.0 Analysis of Financial Data (R Studio)
       * 6.1 Loaded financial csv and conducted a "macro-inspection" on the data